Pete Buttigieg has withdrawn his candidacy.

 - He advocates bolstering private-sector unions, implementing portable benefits for contract workers, shrinking the racial wealth gap, and instituting a $15 per hour national minimum wage.

-- The chair of the U.S. Conference of Mayors’ task force on automation, Buttigieg argues that a focus on worker retraining is too narrow.
+- Having served as chair of the U.S. Conference of Mayors’ task force on automation, Buttigieg argues that a focus on worker retraining is too narrow.
 He advocates instead for broader educational initiatives that would give people the “resiliency and ability to adapt.”

 - He emphasizes his plan to spur development in rural areas, including federal money for “regional innovation clusters,” support for manufacturing, $5 billion over a decade to expand apprenticeship programs, and free college tuition for low- and middle-income students.